arezoog/arezoog/README.md

 # Hi!
 I'm Arezoo 😊

-I'm an undergraduate at **UC Davis** majoring in Statistics (Machine Learning emphasis) with a minor in Neuroscience.
+I'm an undergraduate at **UC Davis** majoring in Statistics.
 I explore how human cognition can inform and inspire machine learning models.

  **Seeking Summer 2026 Research Internships** in Human-AI Interaction, Cognitive Neuroscience & AI Alignment